NeoHW/tp/docs/DeveloperGuide.md

 **MSS**

 1. Nurse requests to add a patient.
+1. PatientSync processes the nurse input.
-2. PatientSync adds the patient and display success message.
+1. PatientSync adds the patient and display success message.

     Use case ends.

 **Extensions**

 * 2a.
-Nurse input invalid command format or invalid parameters value.
+Nurse input is invalid command format or invalid parameters value.
     * 2a1.
 PatientSync shows an error message.

       Use case ends.